Wednesday, October 25, 2023

 March 2018

 Former Russian spy Sergey Skripal and his daughter are poisoned near their home in Salisbury, England., and are transported to hospital in critical condition.
 Dozens of others are also affected, including a policeman, who is hospitalized in serious condition.
 Soon, British authorities determine that the poison used was "Novichok," a particularly dangerous nerve agent that is only manufactured in Russia.
 The UK expels 23 Russian diplomats and the U.S., France and Germany stand in solidarity with the British.
 British Foreign Minister Boris Johnson says that Putin probably ordered the attack, though there is no hard evidence to this effect.
 Further responses to the poisonings are under consideration.
+Three months later, Charlie Rowley discovers a discarded perfume bottle and gives it to his girlfriend, Dawn Sturgess.
+It is the assailants' Novichok dispensing device.
+Both fall gravely ill, Sturgess dies.

 2018